Brandon Lowe Preview, Player Props: Rays vs. Marlins

-The Tampa Bay Rays, including Brandon Lowe (.378 on-base percentage in past 10 games, 53 points above season-long percentage), battle starter Sandy Alcantara and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+Brandon Lowe -- 1-for-3 with a double in his most recent game -- will be in action for the Tampa Bay Rays versus the Miami Marlins, with Jesus Luzardo on the mound, on August 30 at 6:40 PM ET.

-In his most recent appearance, he collected two extra-base hits (3-for-4 with a double, a home run and four RBI) against the Yankees.
+In his most recent game he had a one-hit performance (1-for-3) against the Marlins.

 Brandon Lowe Game Info & Props vs. the Marlins